 What Is Dual Diagnosis?

 Dual diagnosis goes by many names: comorbidity, co-occurring disorders, comorbid disorders.
-Whatever you choose to call it, this condition describes when an individual is diagnosed with two simultaneous disorders.
-Often, these two issues are intertwined somehow.
-Dual diagnosis is extremely common among addicted individuals, as mental disorders often go hand-in-hand with them.
-According to the National Alliance on Mental Illness, 7.9 million Americans suffer from dual diagnosis.
+Whatever you choose to call it, this condition describes an individual who is diagnosed with two simultaneous disorders.
+Often, these two issues are intertwined.

-You can call 800-996-6135(Who Answers?) now to learn more about dual diagnosis or to be connected with detox programs that can effectively treat this issue.
+You can call 800-996-6135 now to learn more about dual diagnosis or to be connected with detox programs that can effectively treat this issue.
 Our treatment advisors are available any time, night or day, to take your call.

 Dual Diagnosis Defined

 When dual diagnosis is identified by a medical practitioner, it is important to realize that specialized treatment will be required, especially during detox.
-The withdrawal symptoms experienced during medically assisted detox can be uncomfortable, even though the patient will be treated to minimize the intensity of these symptoms.
+The withdrawal symptoms experienced during medically assisted detox can be uncomfortable, though the client will be treated to minimize the intensity of these symptoms.
 Painful or frightening symptoms can cause psychological issues to worsen, so specific treatment options will often be necessary.

 Drug Addiction and Other Mental Illnesses

 People who suffer from a substance use disorder are twice as likely as the general population to also suffer from a mental disorder.
-The reverse of this statement is also true: people who suffer from mental disorders are twice as likely to become addicted to drugs as people who don’t (NIDA).
+The reverse of this statement is also true: people who suffer from mental disorders are twice as likely to become addicted to drugs as people who don’t.

 Mental illnesses and substance use disorders often co-exist because one can easily lead to the other.